Revorius/VRChat-username-scanner/README.md

 ## Features

 - Loads usernames from `.txt` files located in the `wordlists` directory.
-- Skips usernames that are already listed in `available_usernames.txt` or `unavailable_usernames.txt`.
+- Skips usernames that are already listed in `available_usernames.txt` or `unavailable_usernames.txt` in the `results` directory.
 - Checks availability of usernames using VRChat's API.
 - Handles rate-limiting with exponential backoff to avoid being blocked.
 - Logs progress and estimated time remaining.
-- Writes available usernames to `available_usernames.txt`.
+- Writes available usernames to `available_usernames.txt` in the `results` directory.
-- Writes unavailable usernames to `unavailable_usernames.txt`.
+- Writes unavailable usernames to `unavailable_usernames.txt` in the `results` directory.

 ## Installation